Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Preliminary and Previous Results

 \end{lemma*}

-\begin{definition}[$m$-block] We define an $m$-\textit{block} to be an $m/2$-neighbor-hood.
+\begin{definition}[$m$-Blocks and Monochromatic Blocks] We define an $m$-\textit{block} to be an $m/2$-neighborhood.
 A \textit{monochromatic block} is a block whose particles are all in the same state.
 When $m$ is not specified, by a \textit{block} we mean a $w$-block. \end{definition}

-{ \begin{definition}[Region of Expansion] We call a \emph{region of expansion} of type $\theta$ any neighborhood whose configuration is such that if we change all the $\theta$-particles in a $w$-block anywhere inside it to $\bar{\theta}$, then all the $\theta$-particles on its outer boundary (i.e., the set of particles in the set composed by the $(w+2)$-block co-centered with the $w$-block and excluding the $w$-block itself) are p-stable. \end{definition} } The next lemma is a restatement of Lemma 8 in \cite{omidvar2017self2}.
+\begin{definition}[Region of Expansion] We call a \emph{region of expansion} of type $\theta$ any neighborhood whose configuration is such that if we change all the $\theta$-particles in a $w$-block to $\bar{\theta}$, then all the $\theta$-particles on its outer boundary (i.e., the set of particles in the set composed by the $(w+2)$-block co-centered with the $w$-block and excluding the $w$-block itself) are p-stable. \end{definition} The next lemma is a restatement of Lemma 8 in \cite{omidvar2017self2}.

-\begin{lemma*}[\cite{omidvar2017self2}] Let $\tau \in (\tau_*,1/2)$ and let $\mathcal{N}_r$ be any neighborhood with radius $r\le2^{c{\size}}$ where $c\in (0,0.5{[1-H(\tau')]})$ in the initial configuration.
+\begin{lemma*}[\cite{omidvar2017self2}] Let $\tau \in (\tau_*,1/2)$ and let $\mathcal{N}_r$ be any neighborhood with radius $r \in (w+2,2^{c{\size}})$ where $c\in (0,0.5{[1-H(\tau')]})$ in the initial configuration.
 Then, $\mathcal{N}_r$ is a region of expansion w.h.p. \end{lemma*}

 { \begin{remark} Equation (\ref{Eq:tau_*}), which provides the value of $\tau_*$, is derived in the proof of the above lemma. \end{remark} }

 Let $\mathcal{M}$ denote an arbitrary $m$-block with $m\ge w$ and {